tsawler/toolkit/readme.md

 - [ ] Download a static file
 - [X] Get a random string of length n
 - [ ] Post JSON to a remote service
-- [ ] Create a directory, including all parent directories, if it does not already exist
+- [X] Create a directory, including all parent directories, if it does not already exist
 - [ ] Create a URL safe slug from a string

 ## Installation

-`go get -u github.com/tsawler/toolbox`
+`go get -u github.com/tsawler/toolkit`